michaelficarra/FunctionalJS/README.md

 function upon which `wrap` is called as the first argument and the arguments passed to the generated function as the second argument (as an array).

+An optional bind argument may be given, which binds the function upon which `wrap` is called to the given value.

 `wrap` handles the preservation of a reference to the function upon which `wrap` is called for use by methods like `getArgs`.
 Examples